AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

   var chart = anychart.heatMap(dateSet);
 ```

-Moreover, you can use an array of arrays without any parameters as a data source and map your data later:
+Moreover, you can use an array of arrays without any parameters as a data source - in this case you'll need to map your data later:

 ```
   var data = [